Create a Backbone Virtual Circuit

-Select your source interface.
+Select your A-side port.

-Select your destination interface.
+Select your Z-side port.

-- You are billed a set amount each month, regardless of how much data you transfer.
+You are billed a set amount each month, regardless of how much data you transfer.

 If you select this option, you are also asked to specify the speed and contract length.

-If you select a low speed and later decide you want more capacity, you can upgrade your virtual circuit.
-If you allocate too much capacity, you can later set or edit rate limits for the circuit.
+If you select a low speed and later decide you want more capacity, you can upgrade your virtual circuit or you can add an hourly burst.

 You can view the speeds for each virtual circuit associated with a port from the port details page.